escalonn/mm_notes/readme.txt

         whether quest is sidequest.
-        so we can get a version of the query at the end of event-plan.txt but for only main quests or for only sidequests, to see what's more easily delayed.
+        so we can get a version of the query at the end of event-plan.txt but for only main quests or for only sidequests, to see what's more easily delayed. todo calculate energy value of all (lvl1) items incl generator pieces to aid decision making. todo event spreadsheet
+    a table for energy & charge time requirement of each item of each level. forge drop rows and maybe others have to be hardcoded? potions and staves from